SFS2X Docs / GettingStarted / admintool-Dashboard

-This diagram shows the current and average size of the system's queue containing the messages to be delivered to the clients.
-The diagram title also shows the current number of threads processing the queue.
+This diagram shows the current and average size of the system's queue containing the messages to be delivered to the clients, for both TCP and UDP channels.
+The diagram's header also shows the current number of threads processing the queue.

 Please note that the diagram doesn't take the messages sent over websocket channels into account.

 This diagram shows the current and average size of the system's queue containing the incoming requests to be processed by the SFS2X System Controller.
-The diagram title also shos the current number of threads processing the queue.
+The diagram's header also shows the current number of threads processing the queue.

 This diagram shows the current and average size of the system's queue containing the incoming Extension requests to be processed by the SFS2X Extension Controller.
-The diagram title also show the current number of threads processing the queue.
+The diagram's header also shows the current number of threads processing the queue.

 Data displayed by this module is not updated in realtime, but a refresh rate can be selected in the Interval dropdown at the top-right corner of the module; two seconds is the default value.

-The Reset realtime charts button clears all the charts, except the 24h Network traffic one.
+The button (Reset realtime charts) clears all the charts, except the 24h Network traffic one.
 For example this can be useful to start monitoring a load testing session removing all previous data.

-All diagrams, except the 24h Network traffic, do not show historical data: if the module is left and then loaded again, diagrams will be reset.
+All diagrams, except the 24h Network traffic, do not show historical data: if the module is closed and then loaded again, diagrams are reset.